 - Zero overhead abstraction - In server-side applications the performance of a promise implementation matters.
-Bluebird's server side performance is measured with highly relevant realistic end-to-end macro benchmarks and consistently comes out on top.
+Bluebird's server-side performance is measured with highly relevant and realistic end-to-end macro benchmarks, and consistently comes out on top.
 We understand that if bluebird is as close to a zero cost abstraction as possible, developers won't be tempted to short-circuit and absorb complexity themselves.

 - Runs everywhere - Bluebird runs on pretty much every platform.
 This makes bluebird ideal for projects who care about providing consistent cross-platform and cross-version experience.
 It runs on old IE, it has even been known to run on Netscape 7.